 Not every Thomas Edison invention turned to gold.
-In 1893, after he sold his stake in General Electric for a reported $1.5 million (more than $430 million in today’s money), Edison invested it in an enterprise designed to supply iron ore to U.S. steelmakers.
+In 1893, after he sold his stake in General Electric, Edison invested the money in an enterprise designed to supply iron ore to U.S. steelmakers.
 As usual, paying attention to every detail, he “designed his own studded crushers that enabled the use of larger boulders lifted by the world’s largest steam shovel,” according to InSight, a magazine published by the Institute of Electrical and Electronics Engineers.
 By 1902, the venture was a bust.
 “Well, it’s all gone, but we had a hell of good time spending it,” Edison reportedly quipped.

 Thomas Edison is best-known as the inventor of the modern light bulb, and many also know that he co-founded GE in 1892 when he merged his company, Edison General Electric Company, with Thomson-Houston Electric Company.
 Even though he could have held onto more money by maintaining a stake in GE, he used it to fund his passion for inventing.
 Edison churned out an astonishing 1,093 U.S. patents, enough to warrant the nickname for his Menlo Park lab: Invention Factory.
 Since 1983, the U.S. has honored Edison and other inventors on Edison’s birthday, Feb.
 11.